Sagadat Nurmagambetov: Post-independence career

 He was appointed to head Kazakhstan's State Defense Committee by Nursultan Nazarbayev in October 1991.
 He was named Kazakhstan's first Defence Minister following the State Defense Committee's reorganization as the Ministry of Defense of the Republic of Kazakhstan in May 1992 and remained as Defense Minister in Nazarbayev's cabinet until retiring from the armed forces as an army general in November 1995.
 Nazarbayev later recalled that "After gaining independence, I was looking for a general to lead the troops, and I found one - Nurmagambetov".

 He was awarded Kazakhstan's highest official award, the newly established honorary title of Hero of Kazakhstan, in 1994 – the first Kazakh to attain the honor.
 He was an adviser to Nazarbayev from 1995 to 1996.
 He died on 24 September 2013.

 Family

 He had two children.
-His son Talgat (1952-2020) was a major-general in the reserve.
+His son Talgat (1952–2020) was a major general in the reserve.
 He was born in Tashkent while his father served as an officer for the Turkestan Military District.
-His military career saw him take part in the recovery efforts after the Chernobyl disaster and the Spitak Earthquake, and from 2000-2001, serve as Inspector General of the Ministry of Defense.
+His military career saw him take part in the recovery efforts after the Chernobyl disaster and the Spitak Earthquake, and from 2000 to 2001, serve as Inspector General of the Ministry of Defense.